 - Press each cookie dough ball 2 times, with the back of a fork, to form a cross on the top of the cookies.

 - Bake for 12 to 15 minutes or until golden brown on the side.
 The cookies will be soft in the middle when out of the oven and that's normal.

-- Cool down cookies 10 minutes on the rack, then slide a spatula under each cookie to transfer them one by one onto a cooling rack
+- Cool the cookies down for 10 minutes on the rack, then slide a spatula under each cookie to transfer them one by one onto a cooling rack.

 - Cool 1 hour to appreciate their best texture.

 - Store up to 1 week in a sealed cookie jar in the pantry.